Home (2015 film): Plot

-A cowardly alien race called the "Boov", led by Captain Smek, commence their "friendly" invasion on Earth.
+A cowardly alien race called the Boov, led by Captain Smek, commences their "friendly" invasion on Earth.
 Relocating the humans, whom they deem as simple and backwards, to the Australian Outback, the Boov inhabit their homes.
-Oh, an accident-prone, free-thinking Boov, who is trying to fit in, decides to invite the other Boov to his apartment for a housewarming party, but no one comes.
-Meanwhile, 13-year-old Gratuity "Tip" Tucci, the only human who managed to avoid being taken during the invasion, alongside her Japanese Bobtail cat Pig, is trying to figure out where the other humans have been sent, desperate to reunite with her mother Lucy.
+Oh, an accident-prone, free-thinking Boov who is trying to fit in, decides to invite the other Boov to his apartment for a housewarming party, but no one comes.
+Meanwhile, 12-year-old Gratuity "Tip" Tucci, the only human who managed to avoid being taken during the invasion, alongside her Japanese Bobtail cat Pig, is trying to figure out where the other humans have been sent, desperate to reunite with her mother Lucy.

-Oh visits grumpy Boov traffic officer Kyle, to invite him to the party, but accidentally sends the invitation email to every alien race in the galaxy, including the "Gorg", who have been the Boov's longtime enemy ever since a failed peace meeting, during which Captain Smek stole an artifact he later dubbed "The Shusher".
-Furious with Oh for revealing their new home to the Gorg, the Boov declare him a fugitive.
+Oh visits Kyle, a grumpy Boov traffic officer and Smek's lieutenant, to invite him to the party, but mistakenly sends the invitation email to every alien race in the galaxy, including the Gorg, who have been the Boov's longtime enemy ever since a failed peace meeting, during which Smek stole an artifact he dubbed "The Shusher".
+Angry with Oh for revealing their new home to the Gorg, the Boov declare him a fugitive.
 Oh runs away from the Boov, ending up in a convenience store, just as Tip, driving around in Lucy's car, enters it in search of supplies.
-Tip attacks Oh on sight, and locks him in a freezer, until he promises to fix her car, which he turns into a flying craft named "Slushious".

-To hide from the Boov, Oh promises to help Tip find Lucy.
-However, he secretly plans to abandon her and take himself to Antarctica, the only place on Earth without Boov.
-(At the public restroom, Oh accidentally eats an in-tank toilet cleaning tablet, mistaking it for a mint and drinking urine, mistaking it for lemonade, while Tip takes a shower) He attempts to abandon Tip in a public restroom but is thwarted by Kyle, who arrives to force Oh to give him his email password so Smek can cancel the party invitation that Oh sent.
+Tip attacks Oh on sight and locks him in a freezer, until she lets him out to fix her car, which he turns into a flying craft named "Slushious".
+To hide from the Boov, Oh promises to help Tip find Lucy, but he secretly plans to abandon her and take himself to Antarctica, the only place on Earth without Boov.
+He attempts to abandon Tip at a gas station but is thwarted by Kyle, who was sent by Smek to force Oh to give him his email password so Smek can cancel the party invitation that Oh sent.